Kardelio/todo/README.md

 * Handle a syncing function to get todo lists anywhere! - use git?
 * Order list by priority or by number taking them out of their lists
 * Be able to add prirorities couldnt add a new one
+* Deleted items go to the backup file instead